clustergnn/ClusterGNN-Adapter/README.md

 # ClusterGNN Adapter

-We introduce **ClusterGNN Adapter,** **a** **plug-and-play relational learning module for multivariate time series forecasting (MTF) models.** The proposed adapter dynamically captures cluster-level inter-variable dependencies through Gumbel-Softmax-based graph construction and propagation, while preserving the original forecasting architecture.
-The propagated relational representations are adaptively fused with the original input, enabling existing MTF backbones **to effectively incorporate global dependency information without architectural modification.**
+We introduce **ClusterGNN Adapter, a plug-and-play relational learning module for multivariate time series forecasting (MTF) models.** The proposed adapter dynamically captures cluster-level inter-variable dependencies through Gumbel-Softmax-based structure learning and graph propagation, while preserving the original forecasting architecture.
+The propagated relational representations are adaptively fused with the original input, enabling existing MTF backbones to incorporate global dependency information **without architectural modification.**

 ## Overall Architecture

 ### [1] ClusterGNN Adapter

- The adapter can be seamlessly integrated into various forecasting backbones, such as iTransformer, PatchTST, TimeMixer, and SimpleTM, without modifying their original architectures.
+ The adapter can be seamlessly integrated into various forecasting backbones, such as PatchTST, iTransformer, TimeMixer, and SimpleTM, **without modifying their original architectures.**